canonical/open-documentation-academy/snapcraft/explanation/parts-lifecycle.md

 Each plugin defines the default actions that happen during a step.
 This behavior can be changed in two ways.

 - By using `override-<step-name>` in `snapcraft.yaml`.
 See [Overriding steps](/t/scriptlets/4892) for more details.
 - By using a local plugin.
 This can inherit the parent plugin or scaffolding from the original.
 See [Local plugins](/t/writing-local-plugins/5125) for more details.
+Please note that using a local plugin hasn't been supported for recent bases and it will need a core20 or lower.

 See [Parts environment variables](/t/parts-environment-variables/12271) for a list of part-specific environment variables that can be accessed to help build a part.